AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_specific_position/readme.md

 1. **Memory Allocation**: Allocate memory for the new node.
 2. **Data Assignment**: Assign the provided data to the new node.
 3. **Check for Empty list**: If the list is empty, make the new node the head of the list.
-4. **Insertion at the beginning**: Navigate through the list to find the node that precedes the desired insertion position.
+4. **Handle insertion at the beginning case**: Transverse through the list and sets the next of new node to head and last node's next to new node.
+Finally update the new node as head.
-5. **Check Validity**: If the specified position is beyond the current length of the list, print an error message.
+5. **Check Validity**: Transverse the list(using current node) to the position where the node is to be placed.
-6. **Insert the Node**: Adjust the pointers to insert the new node at the desired position.
+6. **Insert the Node**: Set the next of new node to current's next then current's next to new node.

 ## Display the List

 The `display` function traverses the linked list and prints the data of each node.
-It continues until the end of the list is reached (i.e., when the next pointer is `NULL`).
-The output format shows the data values of the nodes followed by an arrow, ending with `NULL` to indicate the end of the list.
+It continues until the end of the list is reached (i.e., when the next pointer points to the `head` again after printing the complete list).
+The output format shows the data values of the nodes followed by an arrow, ending with `Back to head` to indicate the end of the list i.e., again pointing to the start of list (head).

 ## Full Example